 Follow your baby’s lead and feed as often as he or she needs to: breastfeeding more often will automatically bring in more milk, and will cause your milk supply to increase in a short time.
 It is not necessary or advisable to supplement your baby with formula or pumped milk as supplements and bottles can interfere with your production, preventing your body from receiving the message that more milk should be produced, and in some cases, it may result in your baby no longer wanting to be breastfed.
 Above all, tons of patience and love…nothing lasts forever!

-How do I know if my baby is going through a growth spurt or there is any other problem?
+How do I know if my baby is going through a growth spurt or if there is any other problem?

 If your baby is gaining weight normally, the higher demand and the increased fussiness are probably just due to a growth spurt.